april9288/sori/README.md

 # sori :mega:
 > Test your personality based on your speech!

 This web app recognizes your speech :mega: and tells what personality you have.
 IBM Watson api makes it possible to do speech to text.
 And then your speech is sent to Indico api which provides amazing funtionalities.
-Indico api analyzes where you sound emotional :cry: or confident :sunglasses:.
+Indico api analyzes whether you sound emotional :cry: or confident :sunglasses:.
 Just give it a try.
 It's a simple web app.
 Click the link below and open up the website.

 To Start, first click "Speak" button.
 It might take a few seconds to wake up Heroku...:hourglass: